6th Guitar Chords

 Dominant Sixth Chords (7/6 or 7 add 6): Dominant sixth chords are created by taking a dominant seventh chord (root, major third, perfect fifth, and minor seventh) and adding a major sixth interval above the root.
 In the key of G, a G7/6 chord would include the notes G, B, D, F, and E.

-Major Sixth Chords vs. Minor Sixth Chords: Major sixth chords generally have a brighter, more open sound compared to minor sixth chords, which often convey a slightly melancholic or mellow quality due to the presence of a minor third in the triad.
+Major Sixth Chords vs. Minor Sixth Chords: Major sixth chords generally have a brighter, more open sound compared to minor sixth chords, which often sound slightly melancholic or mellow quality due to the presence of a minor third in the triad.

 Inversions: Like other types of chords, sixth chords can also be inverted, meaning that a note other than the root is placed in the bass.
 Inversions can alter the overall color and function of the chord within a progression.